-The automation of repetitive and difficult manual tasks is a welcome component of modern life, bringing prosperity and freeing up time and labor.
+The automation of repetitive and difficult manual tasks is a welcome component of modern life, freeing up time and labor.
 However, the introduction of intelligent technology is posing uncomfortable questions in the modern workplace.
 Across all industries, and particularly in customer service, professionals are starting to wonder: Will we be replaced by clever, cost-efficient machines?

 These concerns, of course, have some basis in reality.
 The Economist recently reported that almost 47% of jobs could be done by machines in the next few decades.
 Computers are simply better at….well, computing.

 But while some jobs are likely to be absorbed by the wave of automation, there are many that will remain firmly in the hands of people.
-There is little need to be worried about a machine taking your job, if your job primarily involves dealing with other humans.
+There is little need to be worried about a machine taking your job if your job primarily involves dealing with other humans.

 Despite the excitement (or dread) over the future of work, there is little need for people in fields like customer success or customer support to worry.
-In fact, machines are likely to make customer facing roles more efficient, and much more enjoyable.
+In fact, machines are likely to make customer-facing roles more efficient, and much more enjoyable.

 So while the current push in Customer Experience (CX) may be to lean towards increasing digital outlets, maybe we should embrace the chance that our strengths lie in a different area.
 Our soft skills and lived experience may be what makes us stand out.

 If we want to not just compete, but collaborate, in the world of automation we should be asking: what are the most important customer service skills we need to prepare for the jobs of the future?

 Building customer relationships is not easy.
 You need to navigate complex combinations of both observable actions and unspoken clues.